AlainPaillou/JETSONSKY/README.md

 3 softwares :
 - JetsonSky : needs ZWO camera - Acquisition and live treatments
-- Jetson Videos : decidated to video treatments (load an existing video and apply treatments).
+- Jetson Videos : dedicated to video treatments (load an existing video and apply treatments).
 No camera management
-- Jetson Images : decidated to image treatments (load an existing image and apply treatments).
+- Jetson Images : dedicated to image treatments (load an existing image and apply treatments).
 No camera management

 Video and Image version software is more user friendly (you can directly load and save Images/Videos)

-The 3 softwares get now relative path.
+The 3 software get now relative path.
 This means you don't need anymore to set your entire path in the code.
 You just have to respect this directories architecture :

 ../../YourDirectory/